Film, literature, poetry, and sports interest me. Studying history and learning from the past inspire me.

 Morale is important to any organization or business.
 This article lists 10 ways to demoralize your employees and ruin your team's efforts.
-Why motivate your employees?
-These are foolproof, time-tested strategies to reduce staff morale and run your otherwise thriving enterprise into the ground!
+Why motivate your staff?
+These foolproof, time-tested strategies will help you reduce staff morale and run your otherwise thriving enterprise into the ground!

 3. Make Arbitrary Decisions

-Make arbitrary decisions on issues and change the decisions arbitrarily over time.
+Make arbitrary decisions on issues and change the decisions for no reason over time.
 This keeps the bar moving!
 Disregard company policies and make new ones.
 Never issue a memo about the change.
-This will keep workers on edge and they will worry about whether or not they are violating an invisible policy.
-Changing company policy with no warning and never put it in writing is an effective strategy for reducing company morale.
+This will keep workers on edge, and they will worry about whether or not they are violating an invisible policy.
+Changing company policy with no warning and never putting it in writing is an effective strategy for reducing company morale.

 Instead of dealing with the offending workers, issue memos that burden all employees.
 Let the employee that caused a problem off the hook.
 Make the jobs of compliant workers harder by adding more work or steps to complete the job.